hb020/pushd/README.md

 - `lang`: The language code for the of the subscriber.
 This parameter is used to determine which message translation to use when pushing text notifications.
 You may use the 2 chars ISO code or a complete locale code (i.e.: en_CA) or any value you want as long as you provide the same values in your events.
 See below for info about events formatting.
 - `badge`: The current app badge value.
 This parameter is only applicable to iOS for which badge counters must be maintained server side.
 On iOS, when a user read or loads more unread items, you must inform the server of the badge's new value.
 This badge value will be incremented automatically by pushd each time a new notification is sent to the subscriber.
-- `version`: This is the OS subscriber version.
-This parameter is only needed by Windows Phone OS.
-By setting this value to 7.5 or greater an `mpns` subscriber ids will enable new MPNS push features.

 NOTE: this method should be called each time the app is opened to inform pushd the subscriber is still alive.
 If you don’t, the subscriber may be automatically unregistered in case of repeated push error.